 WHAT FIRST GOT YOU INTERESTED IN PHOTOGRAPHY ?

 From an early age I was always interested in wildlife, birds etc. I used to be an active wildlife photographer in my 20’s, then, I had a break from it for nearly 20 years, rediscovering my passion for it in the past 12 years.

 WHAT EQUIPMENT DO YOU USE ?

 For landscape work, I use a Canon 5DSR, Cannon 16-35mm mk3, Canon 24-70mm II F2.8 and Canon 70-200mm F 2.8 zoom lenses.

 Lee filters ND grad,ND pro glass,Big Stopper,Little Stopper and a Lee Polariser.

-For wildlife, I use a Cannon 1DX Mark3 and a Cannon EF 600 USM Mark 11 F4 lens and Cannon 1.4 and 2x Mark 3 teleconverters.
+For wildlife, I use a Canon 1DX Mark3 and a Canon EF 600 USM Mark 11 F4 lens and Canon 1.4 and 2x Mark 3 teleconverters.

 WHAT PIECE OF EQUIPMENT DO YOU USE MORE THAN YOU THOUGHT YOU WOULD ?

 The Hoodman Hoodloupe, an essential piece of kit, if like me, you use Live View, for your landscape work.

 WHAT SOFTWARE DO YOU USE TO EDIT YOU PHOTOGRAPHS ?